yushangdi/yushangdi.github.io/_pages/about.md

 My name is Shangdi Yu.
 I’m a senior undergraduate student at Cornell University, pursuing a double major in Computer Science and Operations Research.

-My interest lies in Networks.
+My interest lies in data mining and network science.
 As an undergrad researcher, I am currently working on studying the structures and tagging behaviors of online forum communities like StackExchange.com with Professor Austin Benson.
-I’m also working on modeling Spotify's music streaming trend as a self-exciting point process with Professor Jamol Pender.
+I’m also working on modeling the volume of Spotify's music streams with the Cornell Operations Research Applied Learning (CORAL) team under the supervision of Professor Jamol Pender.

 I have worked on analyzing the Citibike bike-sharing system with Professor David Shmoys.